longhorn09/lorebot-graphql-api/README.md

 ### File Descriptions

-- **`index.mjs`**: Main application entry point that sets up the Apollo GraphQL server, configures middleware, and starts the HTTP server
+- **`index.js`**: Main application entry point that sets up the Apollo GraphQL server, configures middleware, and starts the HTTP server
 - **`package.json`**: Defines project metadata, dependencies, and npm scripts for development and deployment
 - **`schema/index.js`**: Combines all GraphQL type definitions and resolvers into a single schema
 - **`schema/types/`**: Contains GraphQL type definitions organized by entity